 Ground beef - I prefer a leaner mix of 90/10, but 85/15 or 80/20 will also work.
 You may need to skim off a bit of excess fat if you choose to use a higher fat mix.

 Italian sausage - you can either purchase it bulk ground, or purchase links that you remove the casings from.

 Marinara sauce - use your favorite brand; I find that the no sugar added version, or the low sugar option, has more "tomato" flavor.

 Tomato sauce - this actually thins out the marinara sauce just so it will better soak into the lasagna noodles.
 Plus, it adds more of that tomato flavor we love!

 Ricotta cheese - this recipe uses ricotta cheese because it simply binds the mozzarella and parmesan cheese better than cottage cheese.
 If you choose to use cottage cheese, you'll have to add an egg to help bind the cheeses.
 You simply don't need an egg if using ricotta cheese.

-Cheeses - mozzarella and parmesan cheese!
-You could use romano instead of the parmesan or a mixture of the two!
+Cheeses - mozzarella and parmesan cheese make this lasagna so melty and flavorful!
+You could use Romano instead of the parmesan or a mixture of the two!